I’ve enjoyed the England rugby these last few Saturdays.

 As in trading, and even as the more powerful winning team, we have to be comfortable with giving ground back.
 Often all of it.
 It’s part of the game.
 We have to trade with broad shoulders.

 A weak trader will panic and, to use our metaphor one more time, kick the ball into touch for the silliest of reasons.

-A contribution to this, and a mistake, is trading above our ‘I don’t care’ or comfort level.
-See our new page ‘price per pip’ for our interpretation of how much to trade per pip depending on account size and stop position – which is risk.
+A contribution to this and a mistake is trading above our ‘I don’t care’ or comfort level.
+See our new page ‘price per pip’ for our interpretation of how much to trade per pip depending on account size and stop position – which is the risk.